devemux86/cruiser/README.md

 Cruiser is an offline route planning and navigation application.

-- Voice navigation: car, motorcycle, bike, hiking
+Profiles for car, motorcycle, bike, mountain bike, walking, running, hiking.

-- Offline route planning: fastest, curvy routes, round trips, no-go areas
+Offline route planning:
+- Plan offline routes, choose curviness level, exclude road types
+- Create round trips automatically, generate new tours each time
+- Set different route profiles for sections from fast to extra curvy
+- Change avoidance strength, show elevation diagram, draw no-go areas
+- Plan cycle routes and round trips with CycleStreets
+- Import and share routes with GPX, Kurviger, ITN formats

+Customizable navigation:
+- Voice navigation with turn-by-turn directions and offline recalculation
-- Offline search: points of interest, fuel stations, speed cameras
+- Display and announce nearby points of interest and favorites
+- Show speed limits, speed cameras, fuel stations and more
+- Customize the navigation screen and feature panels
+- Record and store your trips with accurate statistics

+Other powerful features:
-- Offline maps with hillshading (Mapsforge, OpenAndroMaps, Freizeitkarte)
+- Offline maps with hill shading from Mapsforge, OpenAndroMaps, Freizeitkarte
-- Record GPS tracks
-- Favorites: places, routes, tracks, no-go areas
+- Search offline for points of interest of any type
+- Store your favorites, routes, tracks and change their appearance
-- Works with external controllers
+- Connect external controllers to operate the application
-- Many configuration options
+- Customize everything to your style with many configuration options
-- Import GPX, Kurviger, ITN routes

-Languages: English, العربية, Català, 简体中文, Nederlands, Français, Deutsch, Ελληνικά, Italiano, 한국인, Polski, Español
+Languages: English, العربية, Català, 简体中文, Čeština, Nederlands, Français, Deutsch, Ελληνικά, Italiano, 한국인, Polski, Español

 If you like this application, please tell others about it! 💕 💕